Be sure to read and comply with these guidelines to make the move from your room or apartment hassle-free.

-If you are moving out after office hours or on a weekend, you may put your keys in an envelope, write your name on it, and place the envelope in the key drop-off box located outside New South.
+If you are moving out after office hours or on a weekend, you may put your keys in an envelope, write your name on it, and place the envelope in the key drop-off box located outside of the A Level of the New South building.
 Envelopes are available at the drop-off box.

 On your move out date or earlier, return your mailbox key to the Porter's Lodge office during business hours or to the dropbox outside the Lodge after hours.

-If you have a kitchen cabinet key, return it to the Housing Office during business hours or to the dropbox outside the first floor of New South.
+If you have a kitchen cabinet key, return it to the The Service Point, A Level of the New South building during business hours or to the dropbox outside the first floor of New South.

-Annex keys should be returned to the Housing Office during business hours or to the dropbox outside the flirst floor of New South.
+Annex keys should be returned to the The Service Point, A Level of the New South building during business hours or to the dropbox outside the A Level of New South.

 Move-Out dates are non-negotiable deadlines as we work closely with Area Coordinators and Building Services on the turnover of rooms for new occupants.